-- 1. Approximation: since analytical solutions are not possible to achieve as we just learned in the previous section, solutions are obtained by numerical approximations. - 2.
-Convergence: is a qualitative expression that tells us when members $a_n$ of a sequence $(a_n){n\in\mathbb{N}}$ are sufficiently close to a limit a.
-In numerical mathematics this limit is often the solution that we are looking for. - 3.
+1. Approximation: since analytical solutions are not possible to achieve as we just learned in the previous section, solutions are obtained by numerical approximations.

+2. Convergence: is a qualitative expression that tells us when members a_n of a sequence $(a_n){n \in \mathbb{N}}$ are sufficiently close to a limit a.
+In numerical mathematics this limit is often the solution that we are looking for.

 Order of convergence: While in analysis, we are often interested in the convergence itself, in numerical mathematics we must pay attention how long it takes until a numerical solution has sufficient accuracy.
 The longer a simulation takes, the more time and more energy (electricity to run the computer, air conditioning of servers, etc.) are consumed.
 Therefore, we are heavily interested in developing fast algorithms.
-In order to judge whether a algorithm is fast or not we have to determine the order of convergence. - 4.
-Errors: Numerical mathematics can be considered as the branch 'mathematics of errors'.
-What does this mean?
-Numerical modeling is not wrong, inexact or non-precise!
-Since we cut sequences after a final number of steps or accept sufficiently accurate solutions obtained from our software, we need to say how well the (unknown) exact solution by this numerical solution is approximated.
-In other words, we need to determine the error, which can arise in various forms as we discussed in the previous section. - 5.
-Error estimation: This is one of the biggest branches in numerical mathematics.
-We need to derive error formulae to judge the outcome of our numerical simulations and to measure the difference of the numerical solution and the (unknown) exact solution in a certain norm. - 6.
-Efficiency: In general we can say, the higher the convergence order of an algorithm is, the more efficient our algorithm is.
+In order to judge whether an algorithm is fast or not we have to determine the order of convergence.

+Errors: Numerical mathematics can be considered as the branch 'mathematics of errors' as we discussed in detail in Section 2.4.
+Error estimation: This is one of the biggest and most classical branches in numerical mathematics.

+5. Error estimation: This is one of the biggest and most classical branches in numerical mathematics.
+We need to derive error formulae to judge the outcome of our numerical simulations and to measure the difference of the numerical solution \tilde{u} and the (unknown) exact solution u in appropriate norms.

+6. Efficiency: In general we can say, the higher the convergence order of an algorithm is, the more efficient our algorithm is.
 Therefore, we obtain faster the numerical solution to a given problem.
 But numerical efficiency is not automatically related to resource-effective computing.
-For instance, developing a parallel code using MPI (message passing interface) will definitely yield in less CPU (central processing unit) time a numerical solution.
-However, whether a parallel machine does need less electricity (and thus less money) than a sequential desktop machine/code is a priori unclear. - 7.
-Stability: Despite being the last concept, in most developments, this is the very first step to check.
+For instance, developing a parallel code using MPI (message passing interface) will definitely yield in less wall-clock-time time a numerical solution.
+However, whether a parallel machine does need less electricity (and thus less money) than a sequential desktop machine/code is a priori unclear.2 illahon Ex.
+Flug in the wind oscillatory wind nestion MOTIVATION Stability: Despite being the last concept, in most developments, this is the very first step to chock.
 How robust is our algorithm against different model and physical parameters?
-Is the algorithm stable with respect to different input data?
-This condition relates to the third condition of Hadamard defined in Section 2.7.
+If we change some input data, does the result also changes slightly only?
+This condition relates to the third condition of Hadamard defined in Section 2.8.
 In practice non-robust or non-stable algorithms exhibit very often non-physical oscillations.
 For this reason, it is important to have a feeling about the physics whether oscillations in the solution are to be expected or if they are introduced by the numerical algorithm.

-2.6 Illustration of physical oscillations versus numerical instabilities

-To illustrate the numerical concept No. 7, we study an example (taken from [110]) of periodic flow interacting with an elastic beam (fluid-structure interaction).
+2.7 Illustration of physical oscillations versus numerical instabilities To illustrate the numerical concept No. 7, we study an example (taken from [127]) of periodic flow interacting with an elastic beam (fluid-structure interaction). clothestine problem: (0,0.41) (2.2, 0.41)> more clothes, loes the fin fin deform much ov not?
+A = (6.0, 2.0) $\widehat{\Gamma}{out}$ $\widehat{\Omega}$ $\widehat{\Gamma}D$ (2.2, 0)

+2One needs to distinguish CPU times and wall clock times: the CPU (central processing unit) time is the time per CPU.
+When two CPUs run each for one minute, the total CPU time is two minutes.
+The wall clock time (real time for a simulation) is here one minute.

+, do I wait for the computer to finish the numerical 21